ASHdevelopment/Ember-Lunch-and-Learn/README.md

 1. `ember g component location-list` and use this component in the `restaurants` and `hotels` route
 1. `ember g component location-list/item` to create a component for each list item and allow for granular control over each item
 1. Move your actions and properties from the restaurants `controller` into the appropriate `component`.
 The moved actions needs to travel all the way up to the route (through the controller).
-1. Add a `details` property on each hotel and restaurant.
-And add a button to show/hide details within the `location-list/item` component.
-1. Integration test?

 ## Latest Session Recap
 1. What's the difference between a `controller` and `component`?
 1. How do you add a component to a template?
 1. Can components be nested inside of each other?
-1. How do you force toggleing class based on a property change?

 ## Initial Setup (cloning this repo)